estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 import { Component, Input, ElementRef, OnChanges, SimpleChanges } from '@angular/core';
 import { Hero } from '../hero';

-//declares the variable defined in index.html declare var heroPlugins: string[];
+//declare the global variable defined in index.html declare var heroPlugins: string[];

-/** Serves all declared plugins */
+/** Serve all declared plugins */
 @Component({
   selector: 'app-hero-plugin-host',
   //the template is empty initially, but filled with content at runtime